Many hotels in the United States are under chain managements.

 However, this Days Inn is completely different.

-The building used to be Holiday Inn, has a restaurant, and the exterior looks rather stylish, although the guest rooms are dilapidated.
+The building used to be Holiday Inn, has a restaurant, and the exterior looks rather stylish, although guest rooms seems dilapidated.

 A big surprise is an outdoor pool fed by mineral spring water.